regindex/RegexpWidth/README.md

 * The number of times the symbol "|" appears in the regexp.
 * The number of times the symbol "*" appears in the regexp.

-It also prints some statistics about the Partial order, the Glushkov automaton and the quotient graph:
+It also prints some statistics about the colex Partial order, the Glushkov automaton and the quotient graph:

 * The width of the partial order
-* The number of edges of the Glushkov automaton
-* The number of nodes of the Glushkov automaton
+* The number of nodes and edges of the Glushkov automaton
-* The number of nodes of the quotient graph
+* The number of nodes and edges of the quotient graph

 # Usage

-### Dowload
+### Download
 ```
 git clone https://github.com/regindex/RegexpWidth
 ```